mmikowski/jquery.event.gevent/README.md

 A plugin that provides the ability to have a jQuery **collection** subscribe a **function** to a **global custom event**.
 This plugin is featured in the book [Single page web applications - JavaScript end-to-end](http://manning.com/mikowski).
 Methods include **subscribe**, **publish**, and **unsubscribe**.

 ## Example ##
 Let's say we display various panels in our web page that show how many widgets Acme Inc. has manufactured and rejected on a given day.
-We occassionaly receive a messages from Acme's web service that tells us the revised widget reject count.
+We occassionally receive a messages from Acme's web service that tells us the revised widget reject count.

 With this plugin we can simply *publish* a `widget-reject` event and have all the panels update themselves: